 Sago Palm Potting Soil and Repotting Schedule

 Sago palm houseplants do best in well-draining soil with plenty of organic matter.
 Any high-quality potting soil should do.
 The plant prefers a neutral pH—about 6.5 to 7.0.
 If the pH is off, use the appropriate organic fertilizer to alter it.

 Because they grow so slowly, sago palms only need repotting about every three years.
 However, every spring, it's a good idea to gently remove the plant from its pot and refresh the potting medium to ensure continued healthy growth.

-In their native, subtropical environments, sago palms grow to much larger specimens, with arching fronds that easily measure 4 feet and often producing suckers that can be individually potted.
+In their native, subtropical environments, sago palms grow into much larger specimens, with arching fronds that easily measure 4 feet and often producing suckers that can be individually potted.
 In the home, replicate these conditions by misting frequently and providing plenty of summer warmth.
 Consider moving them outside in warm months.
 Scale bugs are a considerable problem in some areas, so treat aggressively at the first sign of yellowing in new growth.
-Yellowing can also be caused by poor drainage or a nutrient deficiency.
+Yellowing can also be caused by poor drainage or nutrient deficiency.

 Sago palms are cycads, belonging to the Cycad family and the Cycas genus.
 Although there are about 40 species in the Cycas genus, the only one seen commonly in the United States is the C. revoluta or common sago palm.